HiroshiKERA/calt/index.md

   archivePrefix={arXiv},
   eprint={2506.08600}
 }
 ```

-The following is a small list of such studies from our group.
+The following is a small list of related studies from our group:

 - ["Learning to Compute Gröbner Bases," Kera et al., 2024](https://arxiv.org/abs/2311.12904)
 - ["Computational Algebra with Attention: Transformer Oracles for Border Basis Algorithms," Kera and Pelleriti et al., 2025](https://arxiv.org/abs/2505.23696)